SchulzeStTSI/nginx-ingress-whitelister/README.md

 # Test Setup

+## Helm

+Install on your device the helm software for installing helm charts.

 ## Kubernetes

 Install for testing the latest ranger desktop and follow the [nginx install instructions](https://docs.rancherdesktop.io/how-to-guides/setup-NGINX-Ingress-Controller/).
 Alternativly k3s or minikube works as well.